apache/beam/learning/tour-of-beam/learning-content/java/schema-based-transforms/group/description.md

 # Group

-A generic grouping transform for schema `PCollections`.
+`Group` transform can be used to group records in `PCollection` by one or several fields in the input schema.
+You can also apply aggregations to those groupings, which is the most common use of the `Group` transform.

+The output of the `Group` transform has a schema with one field corresponding to each aggregation.

-When used without a combiner, this transforms simply acts as a `GroupByKey` but without the need for the user to explicitly extract the keys.
-For example, consider the following input type:
+When used without a combiner, this transforms simply acts as a `GroupByKey` except that you don't have to explicitly extract keys.

+For example, consider the following input schema:
 ```
 public class UserPurchase {
    public String userId;